How to Correctly Apply Compression Socks at Home

 Additional Tips for Applying Compression Socks

-- A dab of cornstarch can help the stocking slide on more easily, particularly during warmer months when more moisture is present.
+- A dab of cornstarch can help stockings slide on more easily, particularly during warmer months when more moisture is present.

 - Textured rubber dishwashing gloves can provide additional traction that can make grabbing and smoothing a stocking less challenging.